ReactiveBayes/Rocket.jl/README.md

 - __Subscription__: represents a teardown logic which might be useful for cancelling the execution of an __Observable__.
 - __Operators__: are objects that enable a functional programming style to dealing with collections with operations like `map`, `filter`, `reduce`, etc.
 - __Subject__: the way of multicasting a message to multiple Observers.

+## Documentation

+A full documentation is available at ???

 ## First example